A Special Newborn Photography Session

 And finally at the end of the session, I brought out one of my cute new purchases….a gorgeous mohair and fluffy Eskimo outfit.
 Mum was very happy to get a few shots of Scarlett in this…..

-If you are expecting a baby this year and would like more information on the session, please do drop me a line at firstname.lastname@example.org and I’ll get back to you with my availability.
+If you are expecting a baby this year and would like more information on about your own newborn photography session, please do drop me a line at email@example.com and I’ll get back to you with my availability.